-If you're wanting to purchase pearls at Kay, you're better off going to their online store rather than a physical location.
-They will often have a small collection of pearls.
+If you're planning to buy pearls at Kay, you're better off visiting their online store rather than a physical location.
+I verified they often only have a small collection of pearls available in-store.

-Back when I was working, they sold a lot of Mikimoto pearls around Mother's Day and Valentine's Day.
-The in-store collection will feature freshwater cultured pearl jewelry with no known origin often set with white sapphires or cubic zirconia, instead of diamond.
+Back when I was working there, they sold a lot of Mikimoto pearls around Mother's Day and Valentine's Day.
+The in-store collection mainly features freshwater cultured pearl jewelry with no known origin, often set with white sapphires or cubic zirconia, instead of diamonds.

-If you're looking for a specific pearls, like a white South Sea pearl or a Tahitian black pearl, you're going to have better luck finding it online.
+If you're looking for specific pearls, like a white South Sea pearl or a Tahitian black pearl, you're going to have better luck finding them online.
 For instance, a chocolate pearl might catch your eye.

 Gorgeous looking isn't it?

-But, keep in mind that the LeVian name is where a good chunk of that price goes to.
+However, keep in mind that a good chunk of the price goes to the LeVian name.
 I have no doubts you can find a less expensive chocolate pearl in the jewelry market online.
 But if you like unique, LeVian is a great option.

 - Option to purchase warranty